BenjaminGuzman/SpineWare/README.md

 ## Future ideas

-- Migrate the project to 100% free software.
-(OpenJFX is not 100% free.
-It has license GPLv2 with Classpath exception, so it contains some `com.sun` packages with a different license).
-Maybe use C++ with QT?
+- Migrate the project to C++ and QT